rasagy/The10Books/list-dump.md

 10. Godan - Premchand

 ###Prabhashish Singh
-Love at the time of cholera- Gabriel Garcia
+1. Love at the time of cholera- Gabriel Garcia
-Catcher in the rhy- JD Salinger
+2. Catcher in the rye- JD Salinger
-7 habits of highly effective people- Stephen covey
+3. 7 habits of highly effective people- Stephen covey
-A thousand splendid suns- khaled hosseini
+4. A thousand splendid suns- khaled hosseini
-The art of choice- sheena iyengar
+5. The art of choice- sheena iyengar
-History of the Sikhs- khushwant singh
+6. History of the Sikhs- khushwant singh
-The guide- rk narayan
+7. The guide- rk narayan
-I miss my pencil- kara Johnson/ martin bone love at the time of cholera- gabriel garcia
+8. I miss my pencil- kara Johnson/ martin bone

 ###Prashant Nagpal
-Victor Hugo - Les Miserables
+1. Victor Hugo - Les Miserables
-Jack Kerouac - On the Road
+2. Jack Kerouac - On the Road
-JD Salinger - Catcher in the Rye
+3. JD Salinger - Catcher in the Rye
-George Orwell - 1984
+4. George Orwell - 1984
-Milan Kundera - The Unbearable Lightness of Being Hunter S. Thompson - The Rum Diaries
+5. Milan Kundera - The Unbearable Lightness of Being
+6. Hunter S. Thompson - The Rum Diaries
-F. Scott Fitzgerald - The Great Gatsby
+7. F. Scott Fitzgerald - The Great Gatsby
-Fyodr Dostoevsky - Notes From The Underground
+8. Fyodr Dostoevsky - Notes From The Underground
-P.G.
+9. P.G.
 Wodehouse - Life at Blandings
-Douglas Adams - The Hitchhiker's Guide To The Galaxy Notable Mentions:
+10. Douglas Adams - The Hitchhiker's Guide To The Galaxy
+11. Notable Mentions:
-Timothy Leary - Turn On, Tune In, Drop Out
+12. Timothy Leary - Turn On, Tune In, Drop Out
-Ruskin Bond - The Adventures of Rusty; Time Stops at Shamli P.G.
+13. Ruskin Bond - The Adventures of Rusty; Time Stops at Shamli
+14. P.G.
 Wodehouse - Everything he has ever written
-Hunter S. Thompson - Fear & Loathing in Las Vegas; Generation of Swine Voltaire - Candide
+15. Hunter S. Thompson - Fear & Loathing in Las Vegas; Generation of Swine
+16. Voltaire - Candide
-W. Somerset Maugham - Of Human Bondage
+17. W. Somerset Maugham - Of Human Bondage
-William Golding - Lord of the Flies
+18. William Golding - Lord of the Flies
-Abbie Hoffman - Steal This Book
+19. Abbie Hoffman - Steal This Book
-Kurt Vonnegut - Slaughterhouse Five
+20. Kurt Vonnegut - Slaughterhouse Five
-Shashi Tharoor - The Great Indian Novel
+21. Shashi Tharoor - The Great Indian Novel
-JRR Tolkien - The Lord of the Rings; The Silmarillion Aldous Huxley - Brave New World
+22. JRR Tolkien - The Lord of the Rings; The Silmarillion
+23. Aldous Huxley - Brave New World

 ###Prithvi Kolaparthy
 1. Atlas shrugged - Ayn Rand